Oklahoma vs. Kansas NCAA Football Odds, Plays and Insights | October 23, 2021

 Kansas Stats and Trends

-- Kansas' games this year have eclipsed the over/under in 80% of its opportunities (four times in five games with a set point total).
+- Kansas' games this season have hit the over on four of five set point totals (80%).

-- In games that Kansas picks up over 378.4 yards, the team is 0-2 against the spread and 0-2 overall.
+- In games that Kansas picks up more than 378.4 yards, the team is 0-2 against the spread and 0-2 overall.

 - The Jayhawks have six giveaways this season, while the Sooners have 11 takeaways .